smith-chem-wisc/MetaMorpheus/README.md

 2. Open MetaMorpheusGUI.exe, and drag and drop the raw spectra files and the compressed Uniprot XML database on the GUI.

+3. Add, in order:
+  * Combined 5 and 10 ppm precursor tolerance Search Task
+  * Calibration Task, with ptmlist.txt selected for localization
-3. Add, in order: Combined 5 and 10 ppm precursor tolerance Search Task, Calibration Task, Combined 5 and 10 ppm precursor tolerance Search Task, G-PTM-D Task, 5 ppm precursor tolerance Search Task with an option to localized modifications added by G-PTM-D.
+  * Combined 5 and 10 ppm precursor tolerance Search Task
+  * G-PTM-D Task with m.txt, metals.txt, pt.txt selected in the G-PTM-D column to add these plausible modifications to the augmented database
+  * 5 ppm precursor tolerance Search Task with m.txt, metals.txt, pt.txt and ptmlist.txt selected for localization

 4. Click Run All Tasks!